kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 }
 ---

-When initializing an Elm app through JavaScript, you have access to set initial values into the app with something called [flags](https://guide.elm-lang.org/interop/flags.html).
+When initializing an Elm app through JavaScript, you have access to set initial values into the app through something called [flags](https://guide.elm-lang.org/interop/flags.html).

 For this part of the series, I want to show you a technique for loading these values called flags directly from IHP into Elm.